unscaled/unscaled/README.md

 ## HTTP Load Balancer

 If you spin up another web process, you probably want it to receive web requests from your load balancer.

-In order to facilitate this, you configure your process so send heartbeats to the cloud manager.
-Cloud manager then adds the process to your load balancer.
-Plugins exist for several load balancers, like HAproxy and nginx.
+* Your process sends heartbeats to the cloud manager.
+* Cloud manager then adds the process to your load balancer.
+* Plugins exist for several load balancers, like HAproxy and nginx.
+* If heartbeats stop, process gets kicked out of the load balancer.